-(1) Successfully completing in-class assignments and responding effectively in role plays/scenarios.

-Note: Videotapes of student role plays (part of final exam) will be evaluated for crisis intervention skills and application of knowledge.

-- (2) Actively participating in class discussions and demonstrating knowledge of assigned readings. - (3) Earning above 82% on weekly quizzes, mid-term and final exams, and in-class presentation on assigned topic. - (4) Completing weekly "learning log," describing personal reflection, questions regarding crisis intervention, and the major points student considered and investigated each week.
+- (1) Successfully completing in-class assignments and responding effectively in role plays/scenarios. - Note: Videotapes of student role plays (part of final exam) will be evaluated for crisis intervention skills and application of knowledge. - (2) Actively participating in class discussions and demonstrating knowledge of assigned readings. - (3) Earning above 82% on weekly quizzes, mid-term and final exams, and in-class presentation on assigned topic. - (4) Completing weekly "learning log," describing personal reflection, questions regarding crisis intervention, and the major points student considered and investigated each week.
 The weekly log may also include student's response to in-class role plays and, if applicable, the student's experience in applied settings (e.g., school experiences). - (5) Conducting in-class training on selected topic (students are responsible for an assigned topic), providing class with pertinent information and concise handouts for selected topic.
-This includes a 40-minute overview of important points related to your selected topic, including ideas for a 5-minute spotlight that would be appropriate for school personnel of staff training.
-This demonstrates student's ability to boil down large amounts of information into easy-to-understand information for other adults (teachers and parents). - (6) Evaluating the content of a school district's or organization's crisis prevention plan, offering feedback (in class). - (7) Sharing two children's books, following outlined bibliotherapy activity format.
+This includes a 40-minute overview of important points related to student's selected topic, including ideas for a 5-minute spotlight that would be appropriate for school personnel and a brief staff training.
+This demonstrates student's ability to boil down large amounts of information into easy-to-understand information for other adults (teachers and parents). - (6) Evaluating the content of a school district's or organization's crisis prevention plan, offering feedback (in class).
+Student must identify their role in the school's crisis plan and how this role fits in with others' roles and responsibilities. - (7) Sharing two children's books, following outlined bibliotherapy activity format.
 Bibliotherapy may be for an individual child, small group, or classroom.
-Each student presents two 10 minute mini-lessons (reviewing a children's book and presenting ideas for an associated activity).
+Each student presents two 10 minute mini-lessons (reviewing a children's book and presenting two ideas for associated activities that are aligned with the specific skill being taught).
 This involves practicing bibliotherapy skills and also offers an opportunity to receive constructive feedback from professor and classmates.